m-arpad/fhircast-docs-cns/docs/specification/STU1.md

 `restrict.update` | No application other than the application that added the resource to the case may update any content of the resource
 `restrict.removal`| No application other than the application that added the resource to the case may remove the resource from the case

-If a resource does not contain a value in the `source` attribute of the resource's meta attribute then any protection level is included in the resource is disregarded.
+If a resource does not contain a value in the `source` attribute of the resource's meta attribute, then any protection level is included in the resource is disregarded.

 ##### Response Update Content Parameters